-Prerequisite: 39.107G.
+Prerequisite: 39.107G

 Policies and techniques appropriate to adaptive reuse and other treatments of non-heritage structures.
-Integration of new services and
+Integration of new services and functions.
+Case studies.

-39.110G Project Report
+39.110G Graduate Project F

-An appropriate conservation topic from any apposite area, including such fields as historical archaeology, documentation, legislation, economics, technology, or a specific building restoration project.
+An appropriate conservation topic from any apposite area, including such fields and historical archaeology, documentation, legislation, economics, technology, or a specific building restoration project.
 Conditions governing submission of the Project Report appear in the Calendar.